dyka3773/obsidian-notes/Tech notes/Terminology & Definitions/Software Terminology/Web Dev Terminology/Microservices/Microservices.md

 tags:
   - tech
 ---
-Microservices are a popular architectural style for building applications that are resilient, highly scalable, independently deployable, and able to evolve quickly.
+Microservices are a popular architectural style for building applications that are resilient, highly [[Scalability|scalable]], independently deployable, and able to evolve quickly.
 A microservices architecture consists of a collection of small, autonomous services.
 Each service is self-contained and should implement a single business capability within a bounded context.
 A bounded context is a natural division within a business and provides an explicit boundary within which a domain model exists.